kitforbes/kitforbes.github.io/_posts/articles/2018-04-02-github-pages-and-cloudflare.md

 ## Rewriting HTTP Traffic

-For safety, we want to enable automatic HTTPS reqriting to capture any lingering mixed content.
+For safety, we want to enable automatic HTTPS rewriting to capture any lingering mixed content.

 1. Go to the **Crypto** section
 1. Scroll down to the **Automatic HTTPS Rewrites** option